TANGHAIHAN/TAFNet/README.md

-# TAFNet
+# TAFNet: A Three-Stream Adaptive Fusion Network for RGB-T Crowd Counting

-The source code of 'TAFNet: A Three-Stream Adaptive Fusion Network for RGB-T Crowd Counting' (ISCAS2022) will be available here.
+The source code will be available here.
+This work is accepted by ISCAS 2022